-DIRECTOR (SPIRITUAL FORMATION & EDUCATIONAL RESOURCES), LECTURER OF SYSTEMATIC AND SPIRITUAL THEOLOGY).
-Seng Kong is a graduate from Regent College, Vancouver (MA, Spiritual Theology).
-Seng Kong completed his PhD in Systematic Theology at Princeton Theological Seminary, where he focused his research on Jonathan Edwards's doctrine of salvation.
-Seng Kong was formerly an architect, and is currently serving at Bethel Assembly of God.
-When he isn’t preoccupied with theological materials, he dabbles with indoor gardening, watches Korean media with his wife, and eats Indian food with his son.
+Seng Kong heads BGST’s Educational Resources and Spiritual Formation.
+He is our Lecturer in Systematic and Spiritual Theology.
+A graduate from Regent College, Vancouver (MA, Spiritual Theology).
+Seng Kong completed his PhD in Systematic Theology at Princeton Theological Seminary, where he focused his research on Jonathan Edwards' Doctrine of Salvation.
+Seng Kong was formerly an architect.
+He currently serves at Bethel Assembly of God.
+When he isn’t preoccupied with theological materials, he dabbles with indoor gardening, watches Korean media with his wife and eats Indian food with his son.

 - “Emanation and Remanation”: Trinitarian Self-Communication as the Ground and Goal of Human Participation in God in the Thought of Jonathan Edwards.

 BGST Courses Taught

 - TS211 and TS212: Theological Foundations I & II

 - CS211: Ancient Wisdom for Everyday Christianity: Reading the Spiritual Classics of Christianity (with effect from 2018)

 - CS101: Christian Spirituality I: Foundations for Everyday Life (Team Teaching with Lai Pak Wah)